Migrating from PASW 2012 R2 to PASW

-In this containerized runtime it is important to remember the following:
+In this containerized runtime, it is important to remember:

 To upgrade, operators install the new PASW tile alongside the existing PASW 2012 R2 tile.
 After installation, developers can choose which stack to target in their manifests, or they can specify the stack when they use the Cloud Foundry Command Line Interface (cf CLI) to push apps.

 For more information about installing the PASW tile, see Installing and Configuring PASW.

 Note: PASW v2.3 is the last version compatible with the PASW 2012 R2 release.
 The deprecation date for PASW 2012 R2 is September 30, 2019.
 Contact your Pivotal account team for more information about migration and upgrade options.

 Operators can install dependencies like Open Database Connectivity (ODBC) drivers when pushing .NET apps.